AlphaGameDeveloper/AlphaGame.dev/_posts/2024-06-16-alphagamebot-update-rocky-start.md

 will (hopefully) no longer be an issue.

 Also, we are currently redoing our network (almost) from the ground up so expect some odd stuff with the bot (most will be ok except for database-using commands.)
-I will keep as much uptime s
+I will keep as much uptime as possible, but expect at lease some downtime.

 Cheers,
 - AlphaGameDeveloper